Edward: Sure seems like a lot now though, huh?

 Patty: Haven't you ever heard that the girl is supposed to be half the man's age, plus seven?

 Patty: Never mind.
 Beat it.

 - In xkcd's spinoff WhatIf, a writer asks what would happen if each person had one soul-mate and could be happy with no one else.
-Monroe ends up using a age limit much more strict than 1/2 + 7, arguing it would be creepy if a couple met as children (30 & 40 isn't so bad, 5 & 15 is a problem).
+Randall ends up using an age limit much more strict than x/2 + 7, arguing it would be creepy if a couple met as children (30 & 40 isn't so bad, 5 & 15 is a problem).